 Continued recruitment into stands produces overstocking and slow growth of the overcrowded trees.
 This overcrowding may make them susceptible to insects, although others have argued that the more vigorously growing trees are more likely to be attacked.
 Beetle infestation creates large quantities of fuel that increase the probability of wildfire.
 (Bartolome 1988).

 Succession Transition After 40 years without a wildfire-triggered transition, this class will begin transitioning to LDC.
 Patches moving between MDC and MDO begin transitioning after 40 years since transition to mid development.
-The ate of succession per time step is 0.6.
+The rate of succession per time step is 0.6.
 After 80 years, all stands will have succeeded.

 Wildfire Transition High mortality wildfire (41.7% of fires in this condition) recycles the patch through the Early Development condition.
 Low mortality wildfire (58.3%) triggers a transition to MDO.